codeninjah/FileSharing-webserver/README.md

 `localhost:8000/upload` - this will allow you to upload files to the server `localhost:8000/logs` - you will be able to see all kind of logs, who downloaded which file and who uploaded which file and other detailed logs.
 The logs are saved in a file called `file_server.log` in the root directory.
+`localhost:8000/test` - this is a view that shows you the list of the files on the server along with their size in bytes and in MB
+`localhost:8000/upload2` - working with this file to add a file size limit, that you can adjust by yourself.
+Also it is now possible to upload files with the same names as existing files on the server.
+The uploaded files will be added a number at the end of the file name.

 ## Features